intel/cm-compiler/clang/compute_sdk/docs/cmlangspec/cmlangspec.rst

 cm_3d_sample
 ^^^^^^^^^^^^

-{Only for new cm-llvm compiler cmc on SKL+ - not supported for legacy cm-icl compiler - icl}

 .. code-block:: c++

-  template <CM3DSampleOp Op, ChannelMaskType Ch, typename T, int N,
+  template <CM3DSampleOp Op, ChannelMaskType ChannelMask, typename T, int N,
             typename...
 Args>
-  void cm_3d_sample(vector_ref<T, N> dst, ushort Aoffimmi,
+  void cm_3d_sample(vector_ref<T, N> Dst, ushort AOffImmI, SamplerIndex Sampler,
-                    SamplerIndex sampIndex, SurfaceIndex surfIndex,
-                    Args... args);
+                    SurfaceIndex Image, Args...
+Srcs);

 =============== =========================================================================
 Parameters
 =============== =========================================================================
-Op
-                sample operation.
-Please refer to the table below to see what operations are available
+Op              Sample operation.
+Please refer to the table below to see what operations

-Ch
+                are available.

-                channel mask selection.
+ChannelMask     Channel mask selection.
 See section 4.4 for the permitted values.

-args
-                between 1 and 15 variadic arguments, each of which must be a same type and be a vector or matrix of type float (half is permitted on CNL+).
-The number of elements in this type determines if the operation is performed in SIMD8 or SIMD16 mode.
-If the number of less than 16, only the first 8 elements are significant and the operation is performed in SIMD8 mode.
-If there are 16 or more elements, the first 16 only are significant and the operation is performed in SIMD16 mode.
-There must be at least 8 elements in this type.
+Srcs            Between 1 and 15 variadic arguments, each of which must be the same type
+                and be a vector or matrix of type ``float`` (``half`` is permitted on Gen11 and newer).

+                The number of elements in each vector or matrix determines the SIMD width of the operation.

                 The precise number of arguments depends on the sample operation being performed, see the table below for details of what needs to be supplied.

-dst
-                a reference to the destination vector, where the results of the sample are stored.
-This is a vector of type  half, float, ushort, short, int or uint.
+Dst             A reference to the destination vector or matrix, where the results of
+                the sample operation are stored.
+This is a vector of type ``half``, ``float``, ``ushort``, ``short``, ``int`` or ``uint``.

-                For 32-bit return types (float, int, uint):
+                For 32-bit return types (``float``, ``int`` or ``uint``):

-                For each enabled channel in Ch up to 8 or 16 values are returned starting from R, dependent on the SIMD width.
+                For each enabled channel in ``ChannelMask`` the values are returned starting from the ``R`` channel, dependent on the SIMD width.
 Disabled channels are skipped in the results, with only enabled channels being written.

-                For 16-bit return types (half, short and ushort):
+                For 16-bit return types (``half``, ``short`` or ``ushort``):

-                For each enabled channel in Ch 16 elements are written to the destination starting from R. Disabled channels are skipped in the results, with only the enabled pixels being written.
+                For each enabled channel in ``ChannelMask``, elements are written to the destination starting from the ``R`` channel.
+Disabled channels are skipped in the results, with only the enabled pixels being written.
-                In SIMD8 mode the upper 8 elements for each returned channel are undefined.

-                For LOD operations the R channel contains the clamped LOD values while the G channel contains the unclamped LOD values.
-The B and A channels have undefined values and should be masked out.
+                For ``LOD`` operations the ``R`` channel contains the clamped LOD values while the ``G`` channel contains the unclamped LOD values.
+The ``B`` and ``A`` channels have undefined values and should be masked out.

-                For all operations, if CM_3D_SAMPLE_NULL_MASK_ENABLE is enabled in Op then an additional GRF's worth of data is written after the sampler data, with 8 or 16 bits (dependent on the SIMD width) of the first ushort containing pixel null mask values: all bits contain 1 except for those where a null page was source for at least one texel.

-Aofimmi
-                a ushort value containing the Aofimmi modifier, where:
+AOffImmI        A ushort value containing the Aofimmi modifier, where:
                   * Bit 0-3: The R offset
                   * Bit 4-7: The V offset
                   * Bit 8-11: The U offset

                 These offsets must be in the range [-8,7].
 Bit 12-15 are reserved and must be zero.

-sampIndex
-                the sampler index
+Sampler         The sampler index

-surfIndex
-                the surface index
+Image           The surface index
 =============== =========================================================================

-This samples "surfIndex" using the sampler state "sampIndex".
+This samples ``Image`` using the sampler state ``Sampler``.
 LOD, bias, ref, and gradients are computed differently based on the sampler operation.

-The type CM3DSampleOp defines what sample operations are supported and how any variadic arguments supplied are interpreted according to each specific operation.
+The type ``CM3DSampleOp`` defines what sample operations are supported and how any variadic arguments supplied are interpreted according to each specific operation.
 For any of the variadic arguments it is possible to give 0 to indicate a default, all zeros argument, and any missing trailing variadic arguments will be defaulted to 0 anyway.

 The table below lists the operations available and the arguments expected, in the order they are expected.